 - Disk Space: Review your disk space requirements to ensure you have enough room to backup configuration files, keys, and other relevant files, plus the database of the Tower installation. - System Credentials: Confirm you have the system credentials you need when working with a local database or a remote database.
 On local systems, you may need root or sudo access, depending on how credentials were setup.
-On remote systems, you may need different credentials to grant you access to the remote system you are trying to backup or restore. - When restoring, be sure to restore to the same version from which it was backed up.
+On remote systems, you may need different credentials to grant you access to the remote system you are trying to backup or restore. - You should always use the most recent minor version of a release to backup and/or restore your Tower installation version.
+For example, if the current version of Tower that you are on is 3.0.0, 3.0.1, or 3.0.2, use only the 3.0.2 installer. - When using setup.sh to do a restore, -r is still required in order to do the restore, but it no longer accepts an argument.
+If a non-default restore file path is needed, the user must provide this as an extra var (-e 'restore\backup\file=/path/to/nondefault)